-- There shall be no membership dues.
+(2) There are no membership dues.

-- Withdrawal from the Association shall only be possible at the end of the fiscal year.
-2The intent to withdraw must be submitted to the Executive Committee no later than six weeks prior to this time.
+(3) 1Withdrawal from the Association is only possible at the end of the fiscal year.
+2The intent to withdraw must be submitted to the Executive Board no later than six weeks prior to this time.

-Article 4 Bodies of the Deutsche Forschungsgemeinschaft
+Article 4 Bodies

-- The bodies of the DFG are:
+(1) Bodies of the DFG are:

 - the General Assembly (Mitgliederversammlung)

-- the President (Präsident/in)
+- the President (Präsident or Präsidentin)

 - the Executive Committee (Präsidium)